 HSCT Choices booklet

-HSCT is also known as autologous HSCT (aHSCT) or allogeneic HSCT.
-Autologous refers to taking stem cells from the patient and allogeneic refers to stem cells taken from a donor (stem cells from someone else).
+There are different types of HSCT which are used for stem cell transplantation.
+These are autologous HSCT (aHSCT) and allogeneic HSCT.
+Autologous means that stem cells are taken from the patient and allogeneic HSCT is when stem cells are taken from a donor.
 In most instances, MS will be treated using autologous hematopoietic stem cell transplantation (aHSCT).

-AHSCT is a procedure that involves harvesting stem cells from blood, then wiping out the existing immune system via chemotherapy.
-The stem cells are then transplanted back to the individual which enables the immune system to rebuild.
+AHSCT is a procedure that involves harvesting stem cells from the patient’s blood, then wiping out the existing immune system via chemotherapy.
+The stem cells are then transplanted back to the patient which enables the immune system to rebuild (2).

 Treating MS with HSCT

-Since the turn of the century, there has been a slowly growing evidence base for HSCT’s high level of effectiveness in treating MS and other auto-immune diseases.
-The treatment has been growing more substantially in use with MS. According to the European Group for Blood and Marrow Transplantation (EBMT) registry there were over 1,400 transplants completed in 2019 for people with MS. Most of the transplants were done in the UK, Italy, Sweden, and Poland.
-HSCT for MS is organised using a multi-disciplinary approach, meaning it will involve both haematology and MS specialist neurology services.
+Since the turn of the century there has been a slowly growing evidence base which underpins HSCT’s high level of effectiveness in treating MS, and other auto-immune conditions.
+According to the European Group for Blood and Marrow Transplantation (EBMT) registry there were over 1,400 transplants completed throughout Europe alone during 2019 for people with MS. The majority were conducted in the UK, Italy, Sweden, and Poland.
+HSCT for MS is organised using a multi-disciplinary approach, meaning it will involve input from services such as haematology and MS specialist teams (3).

-HSCT thoroughly suppresses the inflammatory activity caused by MS in most cases.
-Improvements to existing MS symptoms has been noted and although not for all people, there have been improvements to existing disability which is virtually unheard of in other MS treatments developed so far.
+The aim of HSCT is to thoroughly suppress the inflammatory activity caused by MS. improvements to existing MS symptoms have been noted and although not for all people, some improvements to existing disability have been reported post-treatment (3).

 What are the risks and benefits?

-A retrospective, international study looked at 281 patients who were historically treated with HSCT between 1995 and 2006 found that there was a mortality rate of 2.8 per cent (within 100 days of transplant).
+A retrospective, international study published in 2017 looked at 281 MS patients who were historically treated with HSCT between 1995 and 2006.
+It found that there was a mortality rate of 2.8 per cent within 100 days of transplant (4).
+Since then, a 2025 study conducted by the same author found that in their sample of 364 patients with MS who underwent HSCT treatment in the UK, transplant related mortality within the same 100-day period had decreased to 1.4% (5).

-It was a choice of having an independent life I wanted to live or a life dependant on others - it was 100 per cent worth the risk to me
+It was a choice of having the independent life I wanted to live or a life dependant on others - it was 100 per cent worth the risk to me

 Chemotherapy was tough and so was the recovery process.
 Be prepared for bumps in the road and developing a secondary autoimmune condition

-Whilst your body is creating healthy blood cells after having your stem cell transplant there will be an increased risk of
+There are other potential issues to consider as well.
+Whilst your body is creating healthy blood cells after having your stem cell transplant there will be an increased risk of the following

-The clinicians will have ways of supporting you if you have any issues and the haematology services should explain the whole process and the associated risks.
-If fertility is a concern for you, your team should discuss possible ways of having children in the future with you.
+The clinicians overseeing your treatment will have ways of supporting you if you encounter any problems.
+Haematology services should explain the whole process and any associated risks.

 HSCT is a treatment that is not suitable for everyone with MS and needs to be considered thoroughly.
-The short-term risks are substantially higher than other forms of MS DMTs, but the possible long-term impact on MS could potentially stop an individual’s MS progression.
-This ‘high-risk high-reward’ treatment is a complex decision and journey to make, and only you and your closest people, truly know what is best for you.
+The short-term risks are substantially higher than other forms of MS DMTs, but the possible long-term impact on MS could potentially cease its progression.
+Whether or not to go ahead with HSCT is a complex decision to make, one that should include the support of those closest to you and a specialist multidisciplinary team.
+This will include the coordinated expertise of health professionals from various disciplines including neurology, haematology and reproductive medicine (3).
+They can speak with you about their thoughts of the suitability of HSCT treatment, its potential risks and benefits.

 What is the transplantation process?

 There is no major surgery involved in the transplantation process.
-AHSCT will involve a lot of preparatory appointments, approximately 30 days as an inpatient in hospital with many months of monitoring post-transplant.
-During this time, there will be certain lifestyle adjustments including adjusting your dietary intake and lots of rehabilitation.
+HSCT will involve a lot of preparatory appointments, approximately 30 days as an inpatient in hospital with many months of monitoring post-transplant.
+During this time there will be certain lifestyle adjustments including reviewing your dietary intake and rehabilitation.

 The process itself was very straightforward, but it does leave you feeling very weak and tired.
 I did have a stomach upset and some bone pain, but both were looked after by the doctors.
 Understanding the process will give you confidence as you proceed through the treatment